jungtkimuwedu/gestureDetection/index.md

 While this system does not fully implement our vision for an end-to-end system with non-verbal cue captioning augmenting the existing meeting captions, it demonstrates that the performance of modern gesture recognition is fast enough to accomplish this task in a real-time meeting setting and that the technology is available to build such an experience.

-# Gestures detection metrics
+# Validation

-In order to measure metrics for the overall gesture detection model we collected data from the execution of each gesture 60 times.
+We believe that in order for such as system to be useable in real meetings, it would need to have high enough accuracy that noise and miscommunication would not be substantial issues.
+In order to validate that our solution has appropriate performance we measured metrics for the overall gesture detection model we collected data from the execution of each gesture 60 times.

 Recall and Precision calculations for each gesture can be found in the table below: